EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 services.
 There are roles whose scope is limited to the operation of a RC.
-A number of other roles act on a higher level, involving the operations activities related either to the NGI (Regional level) or to the EGI infrastructure as a whole (Project level).
+A number of other roles act on a higher level, involving the operations activities related either to the NGI (Regional level) or to the EGI infrastructure as a whole (global level).
 Other terms and definitions can be found in the [EGI Glossary](https://go.egi.eu/glossary).

 ### Resource Centre level